What is a Brand Analysis

 - Your brand voice (the written style of language and tone you use)

 How is a Brand Analysis Helpful?

 Your brand has a significant impact on many aspects of your business so it’s an important step that shouldn’t be missed when you’re assessing your market position.
 It’s also important to note that there is often “brand drift”, this is when a brand slowly changes over time as different people make small edits to the visual elements of the brand.
 This can slowly take it out of alignment from your target audience.
-Often a rebrand can be very time consuming and resource intensive; a brand analysis can be a something that is less costly than a full rebrand or brand overhaul.
+Often a rebrand can be very time consuming and resource-intensive; a brand analysis can be something that is less costly than a full rebrand or brand overhaul.

 It provides an outside perspective